MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market: Methodology

-We collected 6,472 bonds from \textit{iFinD}\footnote{\url{https://ft.10jqka.com.cn/}} spanning eleven years (2013 to 2023) with 45 features (categorization and the complete list of feature names can be found in Appendix.~\ref{appd:firms_features}).
-It is a time-series tabular dataset where columns are feature names and rows correspond to a bond's features on a specific day.
-The dataset was split for Task 3 at the bond level, rather than the time-series level, into training, validation, and test subsets in a 7:1:2 ratio.
+\textbf{\textit{Firms Features Dataset \(\mathcal{D}_{3}\)}.} We collected $6,472$ bonds from \href{https://ft.10jqka.com.cn/}{\textit{iFinD}} spanning from 2013 to 2023 with $45$ structured indices (the feature set taxonomy is in Appendix~\ref{appd:firms_features}).
+This dataset consists of three types of bonds: 47 below-A rated bonds, 407 defaulted bonds, and 6{,}018 matured corporate bonds.
+It is a time-series tabular dataset of daily frequency.
+The dataset was split for Task 3 at the bond level into training, validation, and test subsets in a 7:1:2 ratio.

-With \(\mathcal{D}_{3}\), we can obtain information on bonds and the firms issuing them.
-Therefore, we further divide \(\mathcal{D}_{2}\) into two subsets (it can be achieved by named entity recognition (NER); however, it is beyond this paper, so we skip that): the micro-level ABSA inference dataset \(\mathcal{D}_{2,\alpha}\), which contains a total of 563,493 entries, and the meso-level SLSA inference dataset \(\mathcal{D}_{2,\beta}\), which contains a total of 827,453 entries.